-The contracts and grant agreements awarded pursuant to this Solicitation will have an original term of five years.
+The grant agreement awarded pursuant to this Solicitation will have an original term of five years.
 HSH at its sole, absolute discretion, shall have the option to extend the term for up to five additional years for a total of 10 years.